-Kids in the Kitchen is designed to help communities address the urgent issues surrounding childhood obesity and poor nutrition.
-JLCU’s Kids in the Kitchen project is developed, organized and staffed by the New Member Class each spring.
+Kids in the Kitchen is designed to help communities address the urgent issues surrounding childhood obesity and poor nutrition by empowering youth to make healthy lifestyle choices.

 For the fitness portion of the event, students are taught physical activities and the benefits of exercising.
 These

 activities demonstrate to the students that fitness can be fun and can be done in almost any setting.

 Since the inception of the Kids in the Kitchen campaign in 2006, over 250 Junior Leagues have implemented local initiatives based on the belief that education is the first step in addressing the urgent issues surrounding childhood obesity.
 The Kids in the Kitchen initiative builds upon The Junior League legacy of helping children with nutrition issues,which has been one of the many focuses of Junior League volunteers since the first League was founded in 1901.